erBhushanPawar/sqldb/README.md

 - 📧 **Email**: For private inquiries

 ### Show Your Support
-If SmartDB saves you time and money:
+If SqlDB saves you time and money:
 - ⭐ **Star this repo** on GitHub
 - 🐦 **Tweet** about your experience
 - 📝 **Write** a blog post